pepcape/grcis/newmodules/JosefPelikan-AnimatedNodeTranslate/README.md

 ### Source file: AnimatedNodeTranslate.cs

 This simple extension implements an "animated scene node" which is able to change its translation during the time.
-It is designed to work together with a ``PropertyAnimator`` which helps with translation vector interpolation.
+It is designed to work together with a ``ITimeDependentProperty`` which helps with translation vector interpolation.

 Every time a ``Time`` property of the node is updated, it requests a scene's